Surface-mount technology: Assembly techniques

 If the circuit board is double-sided then this printing, placement, reflow process may be repeated using either solder paste or glue to hold the components in place.
-If a wave soldering process is used, then the parts must be glued to the board prior to processing to prevent them from floating off when the solder paste holding them in place is melted.
+If a wave soldering process is used, then the parts must be glued to the board before processing to prevent them from floating off when the solder paste holding them in place is melted.

 After soldering, the boards may be washed to remove flux residues and any stray solder balls that could short out closely spaced component leads.
 Rosin flux is removed with fluorocarbon solvents, high flash point hydrocarbon solvents, or low flash solvents e.g. limonene (derived from orange peels) which require extra rinsing or drying cycles.
 Water-soluble fluxes are removed with deionized water and detergent, followed by an air blast to quickly remove residual water.
 However, most electronic assemblies are made using a "No-Clean" process where the flux residues are designed to be left on the circuit board, since they are considered harmless.
 This saves the cost of cleaning, speeds up the manufacturing process, and reduces waste.
 However, it is generally suggested to wash the assembly, even when a "No-Clean" process is used, when the application uses very high frequency clock signals (in excess of 1 GHz).
 Another reason to remove no-clean residues is to improve adhesion of conformal coatings and underfill materials.
-Regardless of cleaning or not those PCBs, current industry trend suggests to carefully review a PCB assembly process where "No-Clean" is applied, since flux residues trapped under components and RF shields may affect surface insulation resistance (SIR), especially on high component density boards.
+Regardless of whether cleaning or not those PCBs, the current industry trend suggests carefully reviewing a PCB assembly process where "No-Clean" is applied, since flux residues trapped under components and RF shields may affect surface insulation resistance (SIR), especially on high component density boards.

-Certain manufacturing standards, such as those written by the IPC - Association Connecting Electronics Industries require cleaning regardless of the solder flux type used to ensure a thoroughly clean board.
+Certain manufacturing standards, such as those written by the IPC – Association Connecting Electronics Industries require cleaning regardless of the solder flux type used to ensure a thoroughly clean board.
 Proper cleaning removes all traces of solder flux, as well as dirt and other contaminants that may be invisible to the naked eye.
 No-Clean or other soldering processes may leave "white residues" that, according to IPC, are acceptable "provided that these residues have been qualified and documented as benign".
-However, while shops conforming to IPC standard are expected to adhere to the Association's rules on board condition, not all manufacturing facilities apply IPC standard, nor are they required to do so.
+However, while shops conforming to IPC standards are expected to adhere to the Association's rules on board condition, not all manufacturing facilities apply IPC standards, nor are they required to do so.
 Additionally, in some applications, such as low-end electronics, such stringent manufacturing methods are excessive both in expense and time required.

 Finally, the boards are visually inspected for missing or misaligned components and solder bridging.
 If needed, they are sent to a rework station where a human operator repairs any errors.
 They are then usually sent to the testing stations (in-circuit testing and/or functional testing) to verify that they operate correctly.